Foursquare CEO Dennis Crowley Says the Future of Loyalty Marketing is Mobile

 Foursquare Co-Founder Dennis Crowley says his location-based social network has more than 5 million active users checking into places on their mobile devices.

-Social media influencers call Foursquare, which just released a new API last week, the next big thing.
-But Crowley, who also says he’s logging 5 thousand new registrations each day, calls Foursquare the future of loyalty marketing.
+Social media influencers call Foursquare, which released a new API, the next big thing.
+But Dennis Crowley, who also says he’s logging 5 thousand new registrations daily, calls Foursquare the future of loyalty marketing.

-Offering rewards on a service like Foursquare brings a one-to-many component to relationship marketing, because by providing incentives online, marketers can motivate entire communities.
+Offering rewards on a service like Foursquare brings a one-to-many component to relationship marketing because by providing incentives online, marketers can motivate entire communities.

-There are rumors that Facebook is working on a Facebook phone, which if true, could pose a very serious challenge to Foursquare.
-But concerning Foursquare’s strategy for competing with Facebook Places, Crowley says his service is different because it focuses on the use of game mechanics, social dynamics and inspiring adventure.
+There are rumors that Facebook is working on a Facebook phone, which, if true, could pose a severe challenge to Foursquare.
+But concerning Foursquare’s strategy for competing with Facebook Places, Crowley says his service is different because it focuses on game mechanics, social media dynamics, and inspiring adventure.

 The first differentiator is fair.
 Foursquare is more like a game than Facebook Places, but when it comes to social dynamics, Facebook’s indeed a much bigger party.

 So, are game mechanics enough of a differentiator to sustain Foursquare’s momentum?
 Time will tell, but until then, the location-based social networking leader will continue mapping the new models for executing digital loyalty marketing programs online.

 The source material for this blog post was an interview with Dennis Crowley by Loic LeMeur at Le Web in Paris.